As we navigate our way collectively through these uncertain time, I have instigated video-conference or telephone sessions for those who are at risk.

 If any of the following apply to you, Telehealth may be possible;

 It’s vital to remember that stress lowers our immune system.
 So it is important to relax and keep a healthy perspective, to explore or keep up any self care practices such as; movement, meditation, good nutrition, time in nature, responsible contact with family and friends and having fun.

-Elyse's professional practice as a registered Clinical Psychologist and Psychotherapist extends over thirty years.
+Elyse's professional practice as a registered Clinical Psychologist and Psychotherapist extends over thirty five years.

 B.Sc (Psych), Grad Dip Psych (Couns), M.Psych (Clinical) MAPS

 In her work with clients, she seeks to create a safe and supportive environment in which individuals can explore at their own pace.

 Through her acceptance of individuals and the lack of judgement with which she approaches each client, Elyse hopes to help each person in their own journey and process of reaching their potential.

 She works collaboratively with clients, with the belief that within each individual is the desire and ability for growth and healing.